Tamassos: Foundations, inhabitants, and economy

 Unlike other city-states on the island, there is no precise information from either history or tradition concerning the establishment of the city as a human settlement and later as an important trade city.

-The area itself was in fact home to a number of small farmer settlements, which the city replaced after the discovery and exploitation of the copper that became the heart of the economy in the succeeding centuries.
-Studies of the archaeological artefacts suggest that the region was inhabited since prehistoric times, more specifically since the Chalcolithic Age.
+The area itself was home to a number of small farmer settlements, which the city replaced after the discovery and exploitation of the copper that became the heart of the economy in the succeeding centuries.
+Studies of the archaeological artefacts suggest that the region was inhabited since prehistoric times, more specifically since the Chalcolithic period.
 Villages such as Kampia, Margi, Kotsiatis, and Mathiatis in the wider region were densely populated from the Early Bronze Age.
 The population increased significantly following exploitation of the copper mines.
 Tombs and copper-processing installations discovered in the area date back to the Late Bronze Age.

-Writers such as Claudius Ptolemy and Stephanus of Byzantium mention the city.
+Writers such as Ptolemy and Stephanus of Byzantium mention the city.
 Stephanus describes the city as "mesogeia" (inland) with copper of excellent quality.
 Its inland location and lack of a port kept it from becoming a major trading post such as Salamis and Paphos.
 The city also lacked the cosmopolitan character of the island's coastal cities.
 It resembled an "industrial" city of mines and workshops, though it had without doubt also developed the agricultural and stock-breeding potentialities of the surrounding fertile land, enriched by one of the most important rivers of Cyprus, the Pediaios, and its tributaries.